archerpmorgan/selfteach_reactjs/FeaturePlanningNotes.md

 Where I left off:

+Need to add a blob post for the cover image of a book being added.
+Generally need to just clean up that whole flow.
+Proably should have a form request instead of a text upload..

 I need to add the functionality to be able to ask for a new problem set from a refined set of books of my choosing

 Once that is in place I will go back to studying for the CCNA